This position is for the 2020-2021 School Year

-To create a flexible elementary grade program and a class environment favorable to learning and personal growth; to establish effective rapport with students; to motivate students to develop skills, attitudes, and knowledge needed to provide a good foundation for elementary grade education in accordance with each student’s ability; to establish good relationships with parents and other staff members; to assist in school programs subject to the SSDS Mission.
+To create a flexible middle-grade program and a class environment favorable to learning and personal growth; to establish effective rapport with students; to motivate students to develop skills, attitudes, and knowledge needed to provide a good foundation for middle-grade education in accordance with each student’s ability; to establish good relationships with parents and other staff members; to assist in school programs subject to the SSDS Mission which states:

 Essential Duties and Responsibilities

 Duties of this job include, but are not limited to:

 A. Teaches language arts and Judaic Studies (Talmud and Tanakh) to students in a classroom, utilizing course of study adopted by the Board of Education, and other appropriate learning activities.